Carissa L. Tudor

 Ph.D.
 Candidate, Princeton University

 I am a Ph.D. candidate in comparative politics at Princeton University.
 My research interests span historical and comparative political economy and gender and political development with a regional focus in Europe.
-My dissertation project examines historical variation in inheritance law and women’s property rights.
+My dissertation project examines historical variation in women's political and economic rights.
 During the 2018-2019 academic year, I am conducting archival research in Paris, France and am a visiting Ph.D. student researcher at the Centre d'histoire économie et sociale François Simiand at the Paris School of Economics.
 My dissertation research has been possible thanks to generous support from the National Science Foundation, Georges Lurcy Charitable and Educational Trust, as well as several research institutes at Princeton University: Mamdouha S. Bobst Center for Peace and Justice, Niehaus Center for Globalization and Governance, Center for the Study of Democratic Politics, and Princeton Institute for International and Regional Studies.

 I have an M.S. in Applied Math and Statistics from Georgetown University and a B.A. in Government from Claremont McKenna College.
 Before coming to Princeton, I worked at the International Monetary Fund and Federal Reserve Board of Governors.